Send the link below via email or IMCopy

 'Le dénigrement systématique de tout ce qui est français'

 In recent years, sections of the UK press have sought to portray France as a country on its knees economically and politically.
-The tensions between the UK and France have been particularly acute over the issue of the 'Jungle' migrant camp in Calais.
+The tensions between the UK and France have been particularly acute over the issue of the 'Jungle' migrant camp in Calais and more recently, over the Brexit negotiations.

 2014 French Nobel Prizes